 Birds are federally protected and lethal control methods are not generally available to growers.
 Non-lethal methods such as exclusion (netting) are often sufficient when properly installed.
-Visual deterrents are usually ineffective as birds quickly learn to ignore these stimuli.
+Visual deterrents can be beneficial in short durations but usually become ineffective when used over longer periods of time because birds quickly learn to ignore these stimuli.
 Auditory distress calls and chemical repellents can be more effective.
 Chemical repellents can impart an off-flavor to the fruit crop.